2718e/tinkering-timezonetables/readme.md

 Current todos

-1) Remember user selections across visits (i.e. save redux state in browser cache)
+- More styling
-2) Allow user to choose ordering of columns and which is the base timezone
+- Allow user to choose date (i.e. in case of daylight savings meaning the same place changes zone)
-3) Make the table prettier
+- Allow user to choose ordering of columns and which is the base timezone